Can artificial intelligence make employees happier? Startup, Disco certainly thinks so.

 The only real downside to Disco is that it can only track positive feedback, so any negative comments about people can still go undetected.
 “We want to feel good about developing a culture of appreciation before we talk about that,” said Vandehey.

-“It’s something a lot of our customers ask for because they want to fully replace performance reviews with real time feedback system.
+“It’s something a lot of our customers ask for because they want to fully replace performance reviews with a real-time feedback system.

 But we don’t want to release something like that without really thinking through the consequences of opening up constructive feedback to the masses.”